vinicius1889/bus-stations/readme.md

 # Bus Route Challenge

+### Resolution

+Hello for everyone!

+This is my java test.
+I decide to use Spring boot 1.5.x just because it has more compatibility with swagger and others frameworks.

+I'm using Hazelcast IMDG for handle all maps and whether you run another instance of this project, this 2nd instance will get all current information using IMDG.
+I choose Undertown instead of Tomcat because of performance running into XIO.
+This project was documented using swagger with default configurations.
+I  have used Hystrix for a beautiful degradation concept

+**Technologies:** Spring boot 1.5.x, Junit, Hazelcast, Hystrix, Swagger2.

+I did the main question of this test and a did a plus task.
+I create another endpoint that you can see in the swagger doc.

+I really hope you all get a good glance at my test because I did try to do a good job and send before the deadline.
+I received this test on Friday morning and finish on Saturday morning.

+**Notice**

+  I treat the station ID's as String because I thought this can be more flexible for futures changes.

 ### Problem

 We are adding a new bus provider to our system.
 In order to implement a very